Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Routh reduction for mechanical systems subject to external forces

-\begin{rem}Note that it may happen, even in the hyperregular case, that there is no Routhian function as one function generating the reduced dynamics but there is a family of functions much as it happens with the Hamiltonian as one try to employ the Legendre transformation for singular Lagrangians.
-An example of such a case can be found in \cite{grabowska_geometry_2019} (see Example $3.4$).
-Nevertheless in this paper we shall restrict to the case of mechanical Lagrangians (i.e., kinetic minus potential energy), where the last situation cannot happen. \end{rem}
+\begin{remark} {A Routhian, as a single function that generates the reduced dynamics, may not always exist, even in the hyperregular case.
+Instead, one may obtain a family of functions, similar to what happens with the Hamiltonian when applying the Legendre transformation to singular Lagrangians.} An example of such a case can be found in \cite{grabowska_geometry_2019} (see Example $3.4$).
+Nevertheless in this paper we shall restrict to the case of mechanical Lagrangians (i.e., kinetic minus potential energy), where the last situation cannot happen.
+Indeed, a mechanical Lagrangian with a cyclic coordinate $q^1$ is of the form